 Beyond the formal curriculum, the school provides many exciting opportunities.
 All students are able to take vocal or instrumental lessons within the school day and the majority of students take a graded music exam each year.

-To enrich the curriculum, we have a weekly music assembly inclusive of all year groups and our very own, high quality KS1 and KS2 choir.
+To enrich the curriculum, we have our very own, high quality KS1 and KS2 choirs.
 Our musical diary is rich with performances within and outside of school such as the Harvest celebration, the Nativity, the Spring Concert and our Summer Show.
 Within each term, we celebrate our excellence in music by collaborating all our musicians to perform in a music assembly.
 We also offer the opportunity for the KS2 choir to visit and perform on prestigious London stages such as the Royal Albert Hall and the London Festival Hall.

 GPPS ensures that sport and exercise play an integral part in the life of every pupil at the school.
 Not only is exercise essential to a healthy lifestyle, it also provides a much valued balance to a challenging academic programme.
 We aim to capture the children’s enthusiasm, to ensure enjoyment and promote lifelong participation in sport.

 Physical skills are nurtured and developed at all levels and stages with every child, from Nursery through to Year 6 participating in a physical activity taught by subject specialist teachers and complemented with our extensive extra-curricular activities.